jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 - B) An attack that exploits an unknown vulnerability
 - C) An attack launched from a compromised user account
 - D) An attack that targets open-source software

+### Answer:
+**B) An attack that exploits an unknown vulnerability**

+### Explanation:
+A zero-day attack exploits a vulnerability that is unknown to the software vendor and has no available patch.

+---